libedi/byte-to-object-converter/README.md

 | The target Object must have a default constructor. (private accessors are also available) |

 ## **How to use**
-**`ByteToObjectConverter`** can be used to convert data from a byte array to an Object.
+**`ByteToObjectConverter`** is a tool that enables the conversion of data from a byte array to an Object.
-**`ByteToObjectConverter`** takes as a constructor parameter the charset of the data you want to convert.
+To use **`ByteToObjectConverter`** , provide the charset of the data you want to convert as a constructor parameter.
-After that, convert the data in the byte array to an InputStream, and **`ByteToObjectConverter.convert()`** convert it to the desired Object using as follows.
+Once you've done that, convert the data in the byte array into an InputStream.
+Then, use **`ByteToObjectConverter.convert()`** to transform the data into the desired Object, as shown below.
 ~~~java
 Charset dataCharset = Charset.forName("UTF-8");
 ByteToObjectConverter converter = new ByteObjectConverter(dataCharset);